Arjun-Nalge/Random-Quote-Generator/README.md

 - AWS Lambda: Configured with Python runtime to handle quote generation and API requests.

-- API Gateway: Configured to expose a REST endpoint for the frontend to call, including CORS headers.
+- API Gateway: Configured to expose a HTTP endpoint for the frontend to call, including CORS headers.

 - Frontend: Single-page HTML with embedded CSS and JavaScript for styling, animations, and API integration.